 b.
 He was cast to the earth: The Bible describes four different falls of Satan.
 Revelation 12:9 describes the second of these four falls.

 · From having access to heaven (Job 1:12, 1 Kings 22:21, Zechariah 3:1) to restriction to the earth (Revelation 12)

 · From the earth to bondage in the bottomless pit for 1,000 years (Revelation 20)

 · From the pit to the lake of fire (Revelation 20)

-c.
-In Luke 10:18, Jesus said “I saw Satan fall like lightning from heaven.”
-This fall Jesus spoke of either refers to the first fall of Satan (from glorified to profane), or they are a prophetic look ahead to the second fall at the mid-point of the seven year tribulation period.
+i.
+In Luke 10:18, Jesus said "I saw Satan fall like lightning from heaven."
+This refers either to the first fall of Satan (from glorified to profane), or it is a prophetic look ahead to the second fall at the mid-point of the seven year tribulation period.

 i.
 These angels are also the same as the third of the stars of heaven described in Revelation 12:4.
 Since Satan only drew a third of the stars of heaven, it means that two-thirds of the angels remained faithful to God.
 It's comforting to know that faithful angels outnumber fallen angels two to one.

 3. (10-12) A joyful declaration in heaven.

 Then I heard a loud voice saying in heaven, "Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down.
 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.
 Therefore rejoice, O heavens, and you who dwell in them!
 Woe to the inhabitants of the earth and the sea!
 For the devil has come down to you, having great wrath, because he knows that he has a short time."